iam-abbas/Reddit-Stock-Trends/README.md

 ## Contribution
 I would love to see more work done on this, I think this could be something very useful at some point.
 All contributions are welcome.
-Go ahead and open a PR
+Go ahead and open a PR.
+- Join the [Discord](https://discord.gg/USsBfc97RM) to discuss development and suggestions.

 ### To Do
 - [x] Turn it into python executable rather than notebook